opensafely/documentation/docs/releasing-files.md

     [O’Keefe, C. M., Sparks, R. S., McAullay, D. & Loong, B. Confidentialising Survival Analysis Output in a Remote Data Access System.
 J. Priv.
 Confidentiality 4, (2012)](https://journalprivacyconfidentiality.org/index.php/jpc/article/view/614)

 There is also a disclosure control section in our [Q&A forum](https://github.com/opensafely/documentation/discussions/categories/disclosure-control) where you can ask any questions you may have.

-#### Extended principles

-Below are a couple of examples of common secondary disclosure issues encountered when using OpenSAFELY.

-**Repeated analyses**
-When producing repeated reports at different time points, it is possible that there can be a small change in the number of people in your analysis.
-E.g. “number of people with condition X receiving treatment Y” increases from N to N+1).
-Although this is not typically likely to be disclosive, it may carry a small risk on some occasions (e.g. an individual/GP may be able to identify themselves/their patient or believe that that can do so) and therefore should be routinely avoided to minimise burden on output checking.

-The solution for this is to use rounding across the entire report (to the nearest 5, 7, or 10).
-Rounding eliminates the need for output checkers to compare different versions of the report outputs, as no small increases can occur.
-It is not likely that rounding will significantly affect the report in any meaningful way.
-Statistical analyses can be carried out prior to rounding and the results displayed as normal provided they are classed as low risk.
-If only charts are shown, rounding is not always necessary, but charts should have sufficiently low resolution that any small number changes cannot be precisely determined.
-However, numbers could be rounded nonetheless, as this would not noticeably affect the figures.

-**Running similar studies**
-There may be cases where you have run an analysis and results have been released following approval from the output checking team, but at a later date you decide you want to make changes to the analysis such as adding an extra code to a codelist.
-This may result in small changes in the outputs that can be disclosive, ie, <=5 individuals have the new code recorded.
-In these cases, you may need to wait until there has been enough change in the underlying study population (due to the movement of patients between practices) before rerunning the study.

-If you are likely to release data multiple times, e.g. for initial discussion with collaborators, use rounding of outputs initially and/or a threshold substantially higher than 5 for suppressing low numbers.

 ## 2. Requesting release of outputs from the server